-- 1. To assure the proper concentration of odorant in accordance with this Section, each operator must conduct quarterly sampling of combustible gases using an instrument capable of determining the percentage of gas in air at which the odor becomes readily detectable.
-Operators of master meter systems may comply with this requirement by: [49 CFR 192.625(f)] - a. receiving written verification from their gas source that the gas has the proper concentration of odorant; and [49 CFR 192.625(f)(1)] - b. conducting periodic "sniff" tests at the extremities of the system to confirm that the gas contains odorant.
+- 1. To assure the proper concentration of odorant in accordance with this Section, each operator (excluding farm taps) must conduct quarterly sampling of combustible gases using an instrument capable of determining the percentage of gas in air at which the odor becomes readily detectable.
+Farm taps must be sampled twice a calendar year, at least 6 months apart not to exceed 7.5 months.
+Operators of master meter systems and farm taps may comply with this requirement by: [49 CFR 192.625(f)] - a. receiving written verification from their gas source that the gas has the proper concentration of odorant (excluding farm taps); and [49 CFR 192.625(f)(1)] - b. conducting periodic "sniff" tests at the extremities of the system to confirm that the gas contains odorant.
 [49 CFR 192.625(f)(2)] - 2.
-Each person subject to these rules (excluding "master meter systems") shall record and retain on file for review by the Office of Conservation the following information: - a. the kind or kinds of malodorant agents introduced into such gas during the calendar quarter; - b. the quantity of each kind of malodorant agent used during each quarter.
+Each person subject to these rules (excluding "master meter systems") shall record and retain on file for review by the Office of Conservation the following information: - a. the kind or kinds of malodorant agents introduced into such gas during the sampling period;

+- b. the quantity of each kind of malodorant agent used during each quarter.
 Reports on usage of odorant shall be made annually for farm taps; and - c. the quantity of gas odorized by each malodorant agent used during each quarter.
 Farm taps are exempt from this requirement. - 3.
 In the event a person subject to these regulations shall fail to record and retain on file an odorization report or an odorization report which on its face shows non-compliance, the person may be put on remedial status after written notice of such status and be required to report odorization monthly within 30 days after the close of each month or for such other interval and for such period of time as shall be necessary to remedy the deficiencies in his odorization report or reports. - J. Persons who fail to comply with the provisions of this Part after January 1, 1983, shall be subject to the penalty provision contained in Act 754 in Louisiana Revised Statutes, Title 33:4525 or Louisiana Revised Statutes, Title 40:1896.
 The penalty specified in the cited provisions is \$1,000 for each day of non-compliance therewith.

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 9:243 (April 1983), amended LR 10:535 (July 1984), LR 20:447 (April 1994), LR 21:823 (August 1995), LR 24:1312 (July 1998), LR 27:1548 (September 2001), LR 30:1265 (June 2004).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 9:243 (April 1983), amended LR 10:535 (July 1984), LR 20:447 (April 1994), LR 21:823 (August 1995), LR 24:1312 (July 1998), LR 27:1548 (September 2001), LR 30:1265 (June 2004), LR 46:1592 (November 2020).